-2. In the case of external lecturers, the organization will make every effort to ensure that the course content matches the description of the course as stated in the announcement.
+2. In the case of external teachers, the organization will make every effort to match the course content with the description of the course as made in the announcement.

-3. The organization is not responsible for the theoretical and practical content where this falls under the teacher’s own vision.
+3. The organization is not responsible for the theoretical and practical content where it falls under the teacher’s own vision.

-4. The organization is not responsible for any injuries caused by incorrect handles of both the teacher and the fellow student.
+4. The organization is not responsible for any injuries caused during the course due to possible incorrect actions by both the teacher and the fellow student.

-5. Every lecturer must have professional liability insurance as required in the statutes of the professional register.
+5. Every lecturer must have professional liability insurance as required by the statutes of the professional register.

 Article 6 Change of the course

-1. The organization will notify the student as soon as possible in case of changes to the course content, the course dates and the course location.
+1. The organization will notify the student of changes to the course content, course dates and course location as soon as possible.

 2. If these changes do not suit the student, the student has the right to cancel the course free of charge.

-3. In case of insufficient participation, the organization has the right to cancel the course and this until at least two weeks prior to the course.
+3. In the event of insufficient participants, the organization has the right to cancel the course up to at least two weeks prior to the course.

-4. In case of cancellation due to force majeure (illness, aircraft problems and others), the organization has the right to cancel the course also later than two weeks before the course date.
+4. In case of cancellation due to force majeure (illness, travel restrictions, etc), the organization has the right to cancel the course even later than two weeks before the course date.